Dinanath Batra is a long-time RSS activist

 considers offensive to Hindus or obscene.
 He is former general sectretary of Vidya Bharati

 's human resource development minister Murli Manohar Joshi at the time the NDA were in power.

-Batra's recent campaigns have been conducted via the Shiksha Bachao Andolan Samiti
+Batra's campaigns have often been conducted via the Shiksha Bachao Andolan Samiti

 to get Penguin to withdraw and pulp all remaining copies

 of The Hindus: An alternative history

 by US academic Wendy Doniger.
 Additionally he has:

 for various changes to the school curriculum, designed, according to a former High Court judge to "create a generation of blind believers instead of a country of thinkers"

 the introduction of sex-education in schools terming it a "crime against youth"

 to get A. K. Ramanujan's essay Three hundred Ramayanas: five examples and three thoughts on translation